ramoliveira/TableNode/README.md

 ## How can you use it?

-1. You must import the `TableNode`to your SKScene's class.
+1. You must import the `TableNode`to your SKScene class.

 ```swift
 import TableNode